Includes many species in the family Acrididae

 Pest description and damage Grasshoppers or short-horned grasshoppers are related to crickets and katydids.
 They feed on plants with their chewing mouthparts.
-They are most abundant in hot dry climates east of the Cascade Range but do occur on the west side as well.
-The immature grasshoppers look like small adults but without wings.
-Later instars have rudimentary wing buds that become fully functioning wings in the final molt to adult.
+They are most abundant in hot dry climates east of the Cascade Range, but do occur on the west side as well.
+The immature grasshoppers look like small adults, but without wings.
+Older immature grasshoppers may have rudimentary wing buds that become fully functioning wings in the final molt to adult.
 The forewings are leathery and meet in a straight line down the back.
-They are used in a gliding flight.
-The membranous hindwings are for gliding and flying.
 The hind wings may be clear or have red, yellow or black bands.
 Body markings and colors may be brown or green, or have ornate patterns of bright colors that vary with the species.
 Many species make a clicking sound with their wings as they fly.
 In some areas, especially east of the Cascades, grasshopper numbers can increase to epidemic proportions and when preferred foods are exhausted, grasshoppers move to landscapes to feed.
 Some species can change to a migratory phase and fly long distances to new feeding areas.

 Biology and life history Grasshopper life cycles vary with the species involved.
 Eggs are deposited when the female pushes her ovipositor into the sand or soil in the autumn.
 The eggs overwinter in the soil and begin hatching in the spring.
 There is one generation per year.
 Spring temperature, excessive moisture, natural enemies and other factors naturally reduce grasshopper numbers.